aetperf/aetperf.github.io/_posts/2023-09-06-Calculating-daily-mean-temperatures-with-scikit-learn.md

   <img width="1000" src="/img/2023-09-06_01/output_18_0.png" alt="output_18_0">
 </p>

-Although both values are clearly correlated, we see that TAVG_am may be off by 3 or 4 degrees on warm days.
+As seen in the scatter plot above, there's a clear correlation between TAVG and TAVG_am.
+However, it's worth noting that on warm days, TAVG_am may deviate by around 3 or 4 degrees.

+To delve deeper into this discrepancy, let's examine the error distribution between TAVG and TAVG_am:

 ```python
 diff = (df.TAVG - df.TAVG_am).dropna()